Subscribe for Updates

 Description

-During the 1920s, in southeastern Mexico, the Yucatan peninsula's Henequen (sisal) industry was booming.
-These fiber exports were the main economic income of the region.
-At the heart of this economy were the haciendas or plantations which became not only the production plants, but also small estates that offered work, housing, schools, and in some cases even hospitals, to their habitants.
-The architecture was magnificent, designs were made by famous European architects, and investments were made in the communities with a felling of a never ending prosperity.
+During the 1920s in southeastern Mexico, the sisal industry was flourishing.
+Exports of this fiber produced the main economic income for the region.
+In the heart of this economy were the plantations and haciendas with mansions that offered employment, housing, schools, and in some cases, even hospitals for inhabitants.
+Their architecture was magnificent, designed by famous European architects and investments were made in the communities under a vision of never-ending prosperity.
+However, in the early 1990s the sisal haciendas were abandoned and the communities nearby were reduced to extreme poverty.

 Rooms